 And he takes it a step further.
 Any company which doesn’t have the resources or the ethics to invest in anti-fraud platforms shouldn’t be allowed to run an ad tech platform.
 Harsh perhaps, but it is contingent on all those involved within the digital marketing world working to make the experience for customers as painless and pleasant as possible.

-Try Beacon and discover the real results of your digital marketing.
-Start your free trial today!
+Try Beacon and discover the impact of bot clicks an ad fraud on your digital campaigns – book your free demo today!